Our Land

 About

-The Autonomous Sinixt Autonomous Sinixt are those Sinixt who reject the authority of the governments of Canada, British Columbia, The United States of America, Washington State, Colville Confederated Tribes, Okanagan Nation Alliance, or any other governing body who claims the authority to represent our interests and by proxy, exert authority over our təmxʷúlaʔx and siwɬkʷ, […]
+The Autonomous Sinixt Autonomous Sinixt are those Sinixt who reject the authority of the governments of Canada, British Columbia, the United States of America, Washington State, Colville Confederated Tribes, Okanagan Nation Alliance, or any other governing body who claims the authority to represent our interests and by proxy, exert authority over our təmxʷúlaʔx (homeland) and […]

 Projects